kayble289/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays users and their home directories sorted by users this script displays users and their home directories sorted by users this command finds all empty files and directories in the current directory
+this script displays users and their home directories sorted by users this script displays users and their home directories sorted by users this command finds all empty files and directories in the current directory this lists all the files with a gif extension in the working directory